 If you’re over 15% body fat, you need some work.
 You would be on just enough carbohydrates to keep you performing at your best for games, but not enough to where it would damage your fat loss goals.
 An athlete who is at 15% body fat or more needs to work first on getting leaner.

 This doesn’t mean you have to sacrifice performance, carbohydrates given at the correct times will still ensure 100% performance output, and additionally your performance will further improve as you lose more body fat.

 Universally, hockey players require moderate amount of carbohydrates.
 Not low, and not high, moderate.

 Going too low hurts performance in most athletes, and going too high wouldn’t have any additional benefits going beyond your required energy output.

 Do we need to eat the same amount as the off-season during the season?

 It depends on the goal.

-This is always individual dependent, but it would go without saying that universally, yes, you would be eating the same.
-If your goal was to get bigger in the off season, you would have to maintain that weight during the in season with just as much food.
-Likewise, if your goal was to get leaner in the off-season, you would have to ensure you don’t overeat in the in-season.
+This is always an individualized scenario, but it would go without saying that universally, yes, you would be eating roughly the same.
+If your goal was to get bigger in the off season, you would have to maintain that weight during the in-season with just as much food.
+Likewise, if your goal was to get leaner in the off-season, you would have to ensure you don’t overeat during the in-season.